 You have a right to know what your care is going to cost.
 You have a right to choose the care that’s best for you.

 Fortunately, more tools than ever are available to help you do these things.
 For example, Medicare offers a hospital comparison site that provides information about readmission rates, infection rates and other quality factors for more than 4,000 hospitals around the country.
-Or try Quality Care Finder, which assesses physicians, nursing homes, and other healthcare facilities.

 It all boils down to a simple message: Be an active participant, not a passive patient.
 If you do this, you’ll be amazed by how much better your care is.